 Experience the beauty of Lake Taupō through a range of experiences available for guests at Huka Lodge.
 Lodge-based activities including tennis, pétanque and croquet are available for the modest adventurer while myriad bespoke experiences – from fly fishing to white water rafting – await those seeking a thrill.View all experiences here.

-Championed as one of New Zealand’s premiere thrill-seeking adventures, a jet boating tour takes guests skimming and spinning along the Waikato River and to the base of Huka Falls on one of the most action-packed experiences in the region.view details
+Championed as one of New Zealand’s premiere thrill-seeking adventures, a jet boat tour takes guests skimming and spinning along the Waikato River and to the base of Huka Falls on one of the most action-packed experiences in the region.view details

 Fly fishing for trout in Taupō's rivers is steeped in local tradition, and was the original calling for travellers who came to stay at Huka Lodge almost a century ago.
 Today, the banks around Taupō remain rich in Brown and Rainbow trout.view details